Massipssa/Docs/docs/cloud/aws/03-Network/00-VPC.md

 - Security groups do not allow explicit denies, while NACLs do
 - Security groups are stateful, while NACLs are stateless

-## VPC Peering

-- Link VPCs together
-- Allows you to connect 1 VPC with another via a direct network route using private IP address
-- Instances behave as they were in the same VPC
-- We can peer between region
-- Transitive peering is not supported
-- No overlapping CIDR address ranges
-- Data is encrypted

-## PrivateLinks

-- Connect services privately from your service VPC to customers VPC
-- Doesn't need VPC Peering, public internet, NAT Gateway, Route Tables
-- Must be used with Network Load Balancer & ENI

 ## Direct Connect (DX)